-Technological improvement was a major factor in the development and widespread adoption of of water-works.
-This includes major elements such as pipes and pumps, but also valves, meters, fire hydrants, filtration, and disinfection.
+Technological developments were a major factor in the widespread adoption of of water-works.
+These include major elements such as pipes and pumps, as well as others such as valves, meters, fire hydrants, filtration, and disinfection.

 |Water Treatment - From Reservoir to Home (click to enlarge)|

 | Pipes | Pumps | Meters | Motors | Standpipes, Tanks, Tower, and Archiecture | Filtration | Disinfection | Artesian Wells | Electrolysis | Other Technologies Used in Water Works |

 The common element in every waterworks system is that water is delivered through a piping network, which is almost always underground..
 The pipes and the forcing mechanism are the major elements in waterworks technology.
 Water has to be forced through distribution pipes to overcome friction and deliver water to upper floors of buildings and for fire protection.
 This was always done using gravity until Birdsill llolly introduced a direct pressure water supply system in 1863.
 In 1888, 81.7% of American waterworks used gravity, while the remaining 18.3% relied on direct pressure.